pcdshub/pcdsdevices/docs/source/upcoming_release_notes/875-twincat-states.rst

 - Update TwinCATStatePositioner to have a configurable and variable number of state configuration PVs.
-These are the structures that allow you to check and change state setpoints, deltas, velocities, etc. This is implemented through the new TwinCATStateDynamic class.
+These are the structures that allow you to check and change state setpoints, deltas, velocities, etc. This is implemented through the new TwinCATStateConfigDynamic class.
 - Increase the maximum number of connected state configuration records to match the current motion library limit (9)

 Device Updates
 --------------
-- Using the new TwinCATStateDynamic mechanisms and the UpdateComponent, update the following classes to contain exactly the correct number of twincat configuration states in their component state records:
+- Using the new TwinCATStateConfigDynamic mechanisms and the UpdateComponent, update the following classes to contain exactly the correct number of twincat configuration states in their component state records:
   - ArrivalTimeMonitor (6)